igoodwin/csharp-create-derived-class/README.md

 > Create derived class 'MyBaseDerived'

 5. Enter name if necessary
-6. The extension will create and open a new file
+6. The extension inserts the derived class beneath the original base class in the current file

 ---